| Title: | Estimation of Spatial Weight Matrices |

 list containing priors for the error variance |

-The considered panel spatial error model (SDEM) takes the form:
+The considered panel spatial error model (SEM) takes the form:

 matrix of explanatory variables, where the former will also be spatially lagged.